B-HANSEN/All_claims/README.md

   - when clicking on the 'Create a new claim' button, the user is routed to a new page where a claim can be created
   - the admin section can be opened from the main page.
 This will render a modal based on a related URL query.

-- a page that enables the creation of a new claim.
-All fields are required to be filled to create a new entryin the database through an endpoint PUT request.
+A page that enables the creation of a new claim.
+All fields are required to be filled to create a new entry in the database through an endpoint PUT request.

-- a modal which opens based on a search query `/?admin`.
+A modal which opens based on a search query `/?admin`.
 The modal shows a welcome message and a link back to the main page.

-- in case the user inserts an incorrect URL, a Not Found page will indicate this, along with a link back to the main page.
+In case the user inserts an incorrect URL, a Not Found page will indicate this, along with a link back to the main page.

 ## Architecture Overview

 - [Frontend](/client): a React application built with Create React App.
   The frontend calls a backend endpoint to fetch the claims.

-- [Backend](/mock): The claims data are provided in the form of a json file.
+- [Backend](/mock): The claims data are provided in the form of a json file which are fetched into the frontend.
 Through another endpoint, the user can also write into this database.

 ### Requirements